daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2023-08-13-open-foundation-ai-models-metas-llama-2-7b-chat.md

 by applying a _repetition_penalty_ or by truncating the input from the output as seen in HF's text-generation pipeline [implementation].
 I felt that penalizing the model for repetition for this use case was suboptimal.
 I implemented the latter.
-Here's a sample conversation that wraps the accumulated dialogue using my `ChatPrompt` utility initialized with a custom system message on every forward pass.
+Here's a sample conversation applying my `ChatPrompt` utility to build the accumulated prompt initialized with a custom system message on every forward pass.
 To clarify the role turns, I'm Daniel and I named the assistant (LLM) Trinity because I'm a Matrix fan.